Six stats that show the SEC's men's college basketball dominance

 But no one could predict a showing that two months into the season is approaching "best-ever" status.

-As conference play in the SEC begins Saturday -- highlighted by Florida's trip to Kentucky (11 a.m.
-ET, ESPN), Tennessee hosting Arkansas (1 p.m., ESPN), unbeaten Oklahoma heading to Alabama (6 p.m., SEC Network) and an in-state game between Texas A&M and Texas (8 p.m., SEC Network) -- here is a look at six statistics that demonstrate the league's dominance.
+Conference play in the SEC begins Saturday, highlighted by Saturday's two Sonic Blockbuster games, Florida's trip to Kentucky (11 a.m.
+ET, ESPN) and Tennessee hosting Arkansas (1 p.m., ESPN).
+Later in the day, unbeaten Oklahoma heads to Alabama (6 p.m., SEC Network) and an in-state rivals Texas A&M and Texas clash (8 p.m., SEC Network).

+Is the SEC having the best season of any conference all time?
+And will it continue in league play?
+Here is a look at six statistics that demonstrate the league's dominance entering conference play.

 88.9%